darogan/Kyprianou_Zernika-Goetz/README.md

 Example for Mmp14:<BR>
 <IMG SRC="scRNA/CTR_mz205_0007_Mmp14.png" width=400px>

+__Legend__: The matrix of RPKM values from [GSE109071](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109071) was used to calculate gene expression correlation between pairs of genes.
+Epiblast cells at ages 6.25 and 6.5 were extracted from the matrix and  Pearson's correlation coefficient (R) with p-value are given for each comparison.
+The points are coloured by density (kde2d).

 | Mmp   | PNG | PDF  |
 | ----- | --- | ---- |